Menaerus/Imatgik/README.md

 ### Current Implementation

+Basic *backend* implementation consists of two classes SimpleAuthorizer and SimpleStorage, that implement the methods required as Authorizer and Storage.

-The SimpleAuthorizer uses a sqlite db where each action uses its own connection.
+SimpleAuthorizer uses a sqlite db where each method uses its own connection.

 The authorization itself is made storing a cryptographically secure hash scramble of the username and password as the user id.
 Therefore the password is never stored anywhere.
+The user id is a string, as required by Storage.

-The SimpleStorage uses the file system where the app is run to store all images.
+SimpleStorage uses the file system where the app is run to store all images.
 All images of a user are stored in a folder with the user id (provided by the Authorizer) writen as a hex number.
 The titles are kept in a sqlite database in each user folder.

 However, there is a disturbing implementation detail.
 Since the SimpleStorage uses the local file system, there is a violation of the isolation principle when we have to tell the Flask Blueprint that its static folder is where SimpleStorage stores the images.

+## Possible Continuations

+This is a list of things I have left behind due to time limitations.

+1. Authorization via Google
+1. Password reset, in current implementation, if you forget your password the images are lost (unless the administrator does something to recover them to your new account).
+1. Storage in a cloud service
+1. A better look and feel of the web interface (it show my poor knowledge of Flask, or its own limitations)

+## How far is it from production?

+A part from the previous item considerations the app cannot be put on production with Flask web server, at least it must be put behind an Nginx (or similar).

 ## Installation